broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-exome-workspace-description.md

 By default, the workflow will write outputs to the location `gs://<workspace bucket>/output_vcfs/by_submission_id/<submission id>`.
 If you want to write the outputs to a different cloud storage location, you can specify the cloud path in the `extract_output_gcs_dir` optional input in the workflow configuration.
 The actual output location will be specified by the workflow output `output_gcs_path`.

 ### Time and cost
 Below are several examples of the time and cost of running the workflow.
-Generally the cost is around TBD cents per sample, including Terra compute and BigQuery compute cost.
+Generally the cost is around a half a cent per sample, including Terra compute and BigQuery compute cost.
 This does not include storage costs.

 | Number of Samples | Wall Clock Time (hh:mm) | Cost $    | Cost per Sample |